2011 Article, updated November 2017

 The Incorporated Societies Act 1908 [and the Charitable Trusts Act 1957] governs the conduct of non-profit associations.
 The purpose of the Act is to establish a state-controlled system of registering and controlling non-profit making associations and providing for the dissolution and winding up of those associations. . . .
 The power to wind up [a society] rests with the majority of members at a general meeting or the High Court.

 Alternative ways of winding up a society or charitable trust

 There are three main different ways an entity may be dissolved or wound up:

 - High Court liquidation.

 The Registrar’s attention is drawn to a society incorporated under the Incorporated Societies Act if it fails to file its annual financial statements.
-In such a case, or where after enquiry or for other reasons the Registrar concludes that an Incorporated Societies Act society or an entity registered under the Charitable Trusts Act is no longer in existence, the Registrar may dissolve the society by notice in the Gazette, the effect being to strike the entity off the Register (see s 28, Incorporated Societies Act, or s 26(1), Charitable Trusts Act).
+In such a case, or where after an enquiry or for other reasons the Registrar concludes that a society incorporated under the Incorporated Societies Act or an entity registered under the Charitable Trusts Act is no longer in existence, the Registrar may dissolve the society by notice in the Gazette, the effect being to strike the entity off the Register (see s 28, Incorporated Societies Act, or s 26(1), Charitable Trusts Act).

 A Registrar’s dissolution can be a useful informal way of winding up a society or trust without the need to appoint a liquidator.

 Members may resolve to wind up a society in a general meeting (subject to confirmation by a second general meeting), under s 24(1), Incorporated Societies Act, and s 24(1), Charitable Trusts Act 1957.